eugeneswalker/gitlab-chart/doc/advanced/external-redis/index.md

 name as specified in the `sentinel.conf`.
 Sentinel servers can be referenced using the `global.redis.sentinels[0].host` and `global.redis.sentinels[0].port` values for the `--set` flag.
 The index is zero based.

+## Using Multiple Redis Instances

+The GitLab chart supports splitting several of the resource intensive Redis operations across multiple Redis instances.
+The persistence classes that are supported for moving to other Redis instances are `cache`, `queues`, `shared_state` and `actioncable`.

+More detailed information on configuring the chart for using multiple Redis instances can be found in the [installation/deployment](../../installation/deployment.md#multiple-redis-support) documentation.